 Collide-O-Scope Music will open the 2016/17 Season with a performance as part of a four concert festival of the works of the distinguished American Serialist composer, Robert Morris.
 The concerts will take place at Spectrum, 121 Ludlow St., New York City, from September 15-18, 2016.
 Three of the concerts will be preceded by in depth discussions between Morris and noted contemporary music scholar Joshua Banks Mailman.
 Along with performances by Collide-O-Scope Music, the festival will feature an evening of solo piano music with Margaret Kampmeier and COSM Co-Director Augustus Arnone, an evening of Morris's interactive electronic installations performed by the composer and Augustus Arnone, as well as a Sunday matinee concert of Morris's string quartets performed by the celebrated JACK Quartet.

-Later in the Season, COSM will perform a number of diverse programs including a spotlight on the music of Stefan Wolpe and a collection of works by other composers demonstrating Wolpe's significant influence in America, a program centered on the renowned Puerto Rican composer Roberto Sierra, and finally "Fireflies," a concert-length collaborative work drawing together newly composed music by Elizabeth Adams, Christopher Burns, Elizabeth Hoffman, Christopher Bailey, and Lou Bunk.
-Dates and venues, TBA.
+In April, COSM will present a concert spotlighting the music of the renowned Puerto Rican composer Roberto Sierra at the DiMenna Center, NYC.
+Then in May, COSM will present "Fireflies," a concert-length collaborative work drawing together newly composed music by Elizabeth Adams, Christopher Burns, Elizabeth Hoffman, Christopher Bailey, and Lou Bunk.